 The Malta Federation of Organisations Persons with Disability is the officially recognised national federation representing civil society’s disability sector both locally and in the international fora.

 MFOPD’s representative is also appointed by the Hon.
-Prime Minister of Malta as a Commission Member on the Commission for the Rights of Persons with Disability.
+Prime Minister of Malta as a Council Member on the Commission for the Rights of Persons with Disability.

-MFOPD is also a member organisation of the Malta EU Steering and Action Committee (MEUSAC) and on the Civil Society Committee of the Malta Council for Economic and Social Development (MCESD).
+MFOPD is also a member organisation on the Civil Society Committee of the Malta Council for Economic and Social Development (MCESD).
 MFOPD is a member of the Platform of Human Rights in Malta (PHROM)

 On the international stage, the Federation is an active member of various international organisations and European platforms.
 It is regularly invited by the European Commission on conferences and seminars related to the European disability sector.

 MFOPD is an active member of the European Disability Forum(EDF).
 The European Disability Forum is an independent NGO that defends the interests of 80 million Europeans with disabilities.
 We are a unique platform which brings together representative organisation of persons with disabilities from across Europe.
 We are run by persons with disabilities and their families.
 We are a strong, united voice of persons with disabilities in Europe.
 EDF is one of the strongest European platforms lobbying for the rights of persons with disability throughout all the structures of the European Union.